sbehe/ebpf_block_profiler/README.md

   - Histogram is displayed live, refreshing every 5 second for real-time visibility.
   - Upon program exit, the histogram is exported to a CSV file (`histogram.csv`) for offline analysis.

+- **Per-Process Aggregation**:
+  - The profiler tracks I/O count and cumulative latency per PID.
+  - The process name (COMM) is captured at first I/O event for each process.
+  - At program exit, a per-process summary is printed showing:
+    - PID
+    - Process Name
+    - Number of I/Os
+    - Average I/O Latency (in microseconds)

 - **Debugging**:
   - `bpf_printk()` is used internally for kernel-side debugging.
   - Kernel messages can be viewed live via `sudo cat /sys/kernel/debug/tracing/trace_pipe`.